binliu-udacity/dsnd-term2-p1-disaster-response/README.md

 5. [Instructions](#Instructions)

 ## 1. Project Overview <a name="ProjectOverview"></a>
-The goal of the project is to apply data engineering skills to analyze the [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/) dataset provided by Figure Eight, and build a ML model classifying disaster messages based on predefined categories.
-End result of this project is a web application where an emergency worker can type in input message and our application using ML model in the background, classifies the message based on several categories and then highlights various categories that the input message belong to.
+The goal of the project is to apply data engineering skills to analyze the [Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data/) dataset provided by Figure Eight, and build a web application that can help emergency workers analyze incoming messages and sort them into specific categories to speed up aid and contribute to more efficient distribution of people and other resources.

 ### 2. Project Components <a name="ProjectComponents"></a>
 There are three components: